 Students get to try their hand at different observation, surveying and measuring techniques used by geographers and scientists to monitor species and understand the natural world.
-Depending on your requirements this could include instruction in the use of transects, quadrats, microscopes, water quality testing, pellet or spraint dissection.
+Depending on your requirments this could include instruction in the use of transects, quadrats, microscopes, water quality testing, pellet or spraint dissection.
 Suitable for Key stage 3, 4 and 5.

 How does this session link to the National Curriculum?

 Key Stage 4 Geography - Applying geographical knowledge, understanding, skills and approaches appropriately and creatively to real world contexts, including fieldwork, and to contemporary situations and issues.

 Key Stage 5 Geography - Understand how to observe and record phenomena in the field and be able to devise and justify practical approaches taken in the field, (including frequency/timing of observation, sampling, and data collection approaches), demonstrate knowledge and understanding of how to undertake practical field methodologies appropriate to the investigation of core human and physical processes.